JonathanLobo/tiny-google/README.md

 $ ./bin/server.sh
 ```

 In another terminal, use `client.sh` to send queries to the server.
+Up to 10 search terms are supported at once.
 ```
 $ ./bin/client.sh {terms}
 ```

+## Part 2: Hadoop-based Implementation
+---